 In the event that there’s a bushfire near you during your visit to the Territory, stay tuned to local radio for bushfire information and warnings.

 Some areas of the Northern Territory are prone to bushfires.
-In the event that there is a bushfire near you during your visit to the Northern Territory, stay tuned to local radio for bushfire information and warnings, and be sure to heed all advice broadcast by emergency services.
+Be sure to heed all advice broadcast by emergency services.

 To prevent risk of bushfire while camping, take note of fire restrictions in the area, light fires only in fireplaces/fire pits provided, never leave a fire unattended, and be careful to fully extinguish the fire when finished.